 Before the Procedure

 The day before your procedure:

-- Do not use any hair creams or hair spray if CyberKnife surgery involves your brain.
+- Do not use any hair cream or hair spray if CyberKnife surgery involves your brain.

 - Do not eat or drink anything after midnight unless told otherwise by your doctor.